Web Content Display

 VIVEKACHUDAMANI: A text written by Adi Shankaracharya.

-VIVEKANANDA (or SWAMI VIVEKANAND): A great saint of India who lived in the early twentieth century, and was a disciple of Ramakrishna.
+VIVEKANANDA (VIVEKAANANDA): A great saint of India who lived in the early 20th century, and was a disciple of Sri Ramakrishna Paramahamsa.

 VRITTIS: Outward flow of mind; subtle desires or stimuli coming up in the mind causing action; mental tendencies.